-- Suitable duties are a short term arrangement to assist the injured or ill staff member recover and are considered a permanent employment arrangement.
+- Suitable duties are a short term arrangement to assist the injured or ill staff member recover and are not considered a permanent employment arrangement.
 Suitable duties include:

 - parts of the job that the injured staff member was doing before injury/illness;

 - the same job, but on reduced hours; or